open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

-To achieve this desired outcome, a context needs to be attached to a message, and intermediaries must not alter the context attached to the message. _This requirement should be documented, as it is an important factor in deciding how to propagate context for message scenarios, and how to standardize context propagation for existing message protocols._
+To achieve this desired outcome, a context needs to be attached to a message, and intermediaries must not alter the context attached to the message. _This requirement should be documented, as it is an important factor in deciding how to propagate context for message scenarios and how to standardize context propagation for existing message protocols._

 The additions proposed in this document are not breaking or invalidating any of